I-76 Allegheny River Bridge

 Key Facts:

-• 532' main span
+• 6 spans, 532’ long main span

 The bridge accommodates six lanes of traffic, plus acceleration and deceleration lanes for the Allegheny Valley Interchange at the western end of the bridge.
-The project includes the bridge approaches, reconstruction of the toll plaza and associated ramps and three smaller bridges over the Turnpike.
+The project includes bridge approaches, reconstruction of the toll plaza and associated ramps and three smaller bridges over the Turnpike.